Pat Buchanan: 1992 presidential primaries

 Buchanan was highly critical of the foreign and economic policies of the George H.W.
 Bush administration, particularly Bush's breaking of his 1988 "Read my lips: no new taxes" pledge.
 In 1990, Buchanan published a newsletter called Patrick J. Buchanan: From the Right; it sent subscribers a bumper sticker reading: "Read Our Lips!
 No new taxes."
 In the 1992 Republican Party presidential primaries, Buchanan challenged Bush in his bid for re-nomination by the Republican Party, launching his campaign in December 1991 chaired by William von Raab.
-Buchanan failed to win any primaries, but finished a strong second in the New Hampshire primary and was regarded as forcing Bush to walk back his economic policies.
+He ran on a platform of paleoconservatism that emphasized national sovereignty, limited spending and bringing troops home from abroad.
+He failed to win any primaries, but finished a strong second in the New Hampshire primary and was regarded as forcing Bush to walk back his economic policies.
 The Buchanan campaign ran a number of radio and TV spots criticizing Bush's policies; in one, Buchanan accused Bush of being a "trade wimp", while another attacked him for presiding over the National Endowment of the Arts, which he said "invested our tax dollars in pornographic and blasphemous art too shocking to show."

 In 1992, Buchanan explained his reasons for challenging the incumbent, President George H. W. Bush:

 If the country wants to go in a liberal direction, if the country wants to go in the direction of [Democrats] George Mitchell and Tom Foley, it doesn't bother me as long as I've made the best case I can.
 What I can't stand are the back-room deals.
 They're all in on it, the insider game, the establishment game—this is what we're running against.